EliahKagan/pipestatus/README.md

-# pipestatus - exit status(es) of last command in Bash prompt
+# pipestatus - exit status(es) in Bash prompt

+This puts the exit status of the last command, or all of its exit statuses if it was a pipeline of multiple commands, into your Bash prompt.
+They are shown if the command reported failure (i.e., had a nonzero exit status), or if any command in the pipeline did.

 To install, put `~/.pipestatus.bash` in your home directory, and add this code at (or near) the end of your `~/.bashrc` file: